 Kava kava can be taken alone in capsules or herbal tincture.
 Herbal tinctures, liquid extracts of the herb, are a super easy way to take herbs.
 These potent liquid extracts allow you to take a tiny concentrated dose dissolved in water (or your favorite green juice).
 However, most herbal tinctures are made by alcohol extraction — so not an option for everyone.

 I love the following blend I call ‘Herbal Stress Rescue.’
 To prepare it, purchase one of each of the following extracts from a reputable company.
-You can mix them together in a larger glass bottle with a dropper and take 20-60 drops of the blend (the kava kava is diluted in the blend, that’s why you can take a higher dose)
+You can mix these herbs for anxiety together in a larger glass bottle with a dropper and take 20-60 drops of the blend (the kava kava is diluted in the blend, that’s why you can take a higher dose)

 - Lemon balm